Online Engineering Programs – What to Consider

 - Can online classes be viewed at the student’s convenience or are there specific times set aside for live lectures?

-- Are students able to complete practical experience credits near where they live?
+- Are students able to complete practical experience credits near their homes?

 - Does any work need to be completed on campus?